 - Persuasive copy writing that conveys trust and value

-- Pitch video or work showcase video (or both)
+- Huge: Pitch video or work showcase video—I recommend both

 - Super fast page loading